usesorane/laravel-cloudflare/README.md

     - `ipv6()`: get IPv6 addresses
     - `all()`: get all addresses (v4 + v6)
     - `refresh()`: fetch and cache immediately
+    - `cacheInfo()`: get info about the cached lists

 ## Quick usage

 The most common use case is to trust Cloudflare proxies in your application.

-Run the following command to fetch and cache the IPs initially:
+1. Run the following command to fetch and cache the IPs initially:

 ```bash
 php artisan cloudflare:refresh
 ```

-To keep the list updated, add the command to your application's scheduler (`routes/console.php`):
+2. Register the refresh command to your application's scheduler (`routes/console.php`):

 ```php
 use Illuminate\Support\Facades\Schedule;